VU-DETAIL/vu-detail.github.io/index.md

 ## [**Home**](./) | [People](./people) | [Research](./research) | [Publication](./publication) | [About](./about)

 # News
+* [10/2020] Sizhe Zhang will join DETAIL as a new PhD student.
+Welcome, Sizhe!
 * [11/2020] Our project is funded by L3 Harris.
 Thank you, L3 Harris!
 * [11/2020] Paper on Approximate Computing is accepted to DATE 2021!
 (24% acceptance rate)
 * [10/2020] Ruixuan (Richard) Wang will join DETAIL as a new PhD student.
 Welcome, Richard!